0bject-0bject/typescript-bot-template/README.md

 2. Run `npm install` to install all dependencies
 3. Rename `.env.example` to `.env` and fill out the values with your bot token and MongoDB connection string (note: Please add the name of the database at the end of the connection string ex. `mongodb://localhost:27017/Data`)
 4. Run `npm run build` to build the bot
+5. Run `npm run deploy` to deploy the slash commands
-5. Run `npm run start` to start the bot
+6. Run `npm run start` to start the bot

 ## Credits